February 25, 2025

 • Municipal potable water project: Class 150 RF, epoxy-coated ductile iron body, FF gaskets.

-• High pressure steam project: Class 600 RF, steel body, spiral metal/graphite gaskets.
+• High-pressure steam project: Class 600 RF, steel body, metal/graphite spiral-wound gaskets.

 • Refinery project: Class 900 RTJ, alloy steel body, API 6FA fire-safe requirements.